ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ### Solidarity through strategic disruption

-In early 2023, [Sámi reindeer herders and allied activists staged a bold protest in Oslo](https://www.ipsnews.net/2023/03/sami-peoples-fight-norwegian-windmills/) to demand removal of the Fosen wind farms—built on herding lands despite a 2021 Norwegian Supreme Court ruling that found them illegal and a violation of Sámi rights.
+In early 2023, [Sámi reindeer herders and allied activists staged a bold protest in Oslo](https://www.ipsnews.net/2023/03/sami-peoples-fight-norwegian-windmills/) to demand removal of the Fosen wind farms, built on herding lands despite a 2021 Norwegian Supreme Court ruling that found them illegal and a violation of Sámi rights.

 Financial disobedience can undermine fossil fuel financiers.
 Climate campaigners in London have organized "debanking